camilareimberg/camilareimberg/README.md

 Here are some ideas to get you started:

-- 👩‍💻 I’m working at Decathlon where I've been able to prove my abilities to deliver results and hone my skills with international negotiations.
--
 - 🤓 I’m Engineer studying Python and SQL.
-Also, I have completed a Bootcamp (July 2023) of Web Full Stack Developer.
-I have improved my skills with more than 1000 hour classes.
-Main Stacks are: HTML, CSS, JavaScript, React, Node.js, TypeScript, Express, Knex, API’s, POO, Git, GitHub, AWS, Firebase.
+Also, I have completed a Bootcamp (July 2023) of Web Full Stack Developer and currently improving my Data Analytics skills with Womakerscode community.
+Main Stacks are: Pythom, SQL, HTML, CSS, JavaScript, React, API’s, POO, Git, GitHub, AWS, Firebase.
 -
 - 💁‍♀️ Pronouns: She/ Her/ Hers.
 -